 - When passing a vehicle on a two-lane road, each rider should pass in order, preferably in single file.
 Obviously this only applies when riding in small groups.
-One of the most dangerous situations I have observed occurs when one or more riders tris to force the issure of keeping up and passes blind or without allowing a safe margin regarding oncoming traffic.
-The Road Captain will slow the pack down and wait for you to pass safely.
+One of the most dangerous situations.
+I have observed occurances when one or more riders try to force the issure of keeping up and passes blind or without allowing a safe margin regarding oncoming traffic.
+The Ride Lead will slow the pack down and wait for you to pass safely.
 Never sacrifice safety to the ideal of keeping the pack together.

 - When stopping at a signal or stop sign, pull up to two abreast.
 Maintain this formation if you will be going through a series of closely spaced stops (e.g.,downtown Hollister).

 - When turning at an intersection maintain your position in the formation.

 - When entering a parking area or gas station, enter in single file.
 The Ride Lead should "loop" the area to allow all riders to get out of traffic.

 - When riding on narrow, twisting roads, move into single file, while maintaining a safe distance between bikes.
 The Ride Lead will signal this formation by holding up a single finger.
 Each rider will pass the signal back, as they must with all signals.